FictionSmith/files/mayshin.md

 Does s/he like the nickname | Doesn't seem t care except gets annoyed when Tutrok calles her "my buddy!"
 Birth date | May 7th
 Place of birth | Maine, United States
-Ethnic background | Aknerian-human
+Ethnic background | Plethoran-human
-Religion | Aknero
+Religion | Well she is a Guardian so...
 Degree of religious practice (e.g. orthodox, casual, lapsed) | Uncertain Current address | YES
 Does s/he rent or own?	| No but helps out with her father